mflova/mflova-coding-guidelines/python/speed_up/pandas.md

 #### Reshape

 - `pivot` represent data by giving the intersection of the index, columns and the aggregation values that you want to represent.
+Opposite of `melt`.
 (See images online to understand it better)
   - `pivot_table` is supposed to eb more powerful as it can handle repeated values by adding a `aggfunc`.
 However, it can be also considered more dangerous as more operations might be applied